Araniella

 Cucumber Spiders, Sixspotted Orbweaver

-Araniella is a of small -weaver in the Araneidae, first described in 1942.
+Araniella is a of small orb-weaver spiders in the Araneidae, first described in 1942.
 The genus includes approximately 20 recognized distributed across the Palearctic and Nearctic regions, with notable species including A. cucurbitina (cucumber green spider) and A. displicata (sixspotted orbweaver).
 Members are characterized by green coloration due to biliverdin pigments, small body size (4–8 mm), and distinctive abdominal spotting patterns.
 Several species have been described recently, including A. villanii (2020) named after mathematician Cédric Villani.

 Pronunciation